ivanchromjak/ivanchromjak.github.io/_posts/2017-08-05-welcome-to-my-house.markdown

 ---
 layout: post
-title:  "Setting Up Jekyll Site on Github"
+title:  "Wecome to My New Site"
 date:   2017-03-05 16:19:59 +0100
 categories: jekyll update
 ---
-This is a post excerpt to test this functionality during development phase so you can stop reading this now.
+Again this is another post excerpt to test this functionality during development phase so you can stop reading this now.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.